 Gas cartridges, small non-flammable

-• • Packaging Quantity Notes
+Packaging Quantity Notes

-w " Personal safety device packed so Maximum 2 small cartridges fitted CO2 or other suitable gas in division

-that it cannot be inadvertently to a self-inflating personal safety 2.2 without subsidiary hazard.
-Must

-- Care activated. device such as a lifejacket.
-Not more be for inflation purposes.

-than 2 devices per passenger and 2

-spare cartridges per device.
+o Area Personal safety device packed so that it cannot be inadvertently activated.
+Maximum 2 small cartridges fitted to a self-inflating personal safety device such as a lifejacket.
+Not more than 2 devices per passenger and 2 spare cartridges per device.
 For other devices, max.
-4 cartridges,

-capacity not exceeding 50 mL water

-(equivalent to a 28 g gas cartridge).
+4 cartridges, capacity not exceeding 50 mL water (equivalent to a 28 g gas cartridge).
+CO2 or other suitable gas in division 2.2 without subsidiary hazard.
+Must be for inflation purposes.

 Approval of operator required Permitted as checked baggage Permitted as carry-on baggage PIC informed of location

 Yes Yes Yes No

-Gas cylinders: non-flammable, non-toxic, worn for the operation of mechanical limbs

-877 Packaging Quantity Notes

-Worn with the limb.
+Gas cylinders: non-flammable, non-toxic, worn for the operation of mechanical limbs ন্ত্ৰী Packaging Quantity Notes Worn with the limb.
 As required by the limb.
-Spare cylinders of a similar size are

-also allowed if required to ensure

-an adequate supply for the journey.

-Approval of operator required Permitted as checked baggage Permitted as carry-on baggage PIC informed of location

-No Yes Yes No
+Spare cylinders of a similar size are also allowed if required to ensure an adequate supply for the journey.
+Approval of operator required Permitted as checked baggage Permitted as carry-on baggage PIC informed of location No Yes Yes No

-Hair styling equipment containing a hydrocarbon gas cartridge ħ.
-Packaging Quantity Notes \ \ \ Safety cover must be securely fitted 1 per passenger or crew member.
-Must not be used on board the 100 over the heating element. aircraft at any time.
-H Spare cartridges are not permitted W in checked or carry-on baggage.
+Hair styling equipment containing a hydrocarbon gas cartridge T a Packaging Quantity Notes \ \ \\\ Safety cover must be securely fitted 1 per passenger or crew member.
+Must not be used on board the over the heating element. aircraft at any time.
+II Spare cartridges are not permitted W in checked or carry-on baggage.
 Approval of operator required Permitted as checked baggage Permitted as carry-on baggage PIC informed of location No Yes Yes No